 This treatment may decrease the risk of heart complications.
 It is most effective when given early in the illness, ideally the first 10 days.

-High doses of aspirin may also be recommended.
+High doses of aspirin may also be advised.
 Aspirin may help to manage symptoms by:

 Steroid or joint inflammation medication may also be recommended.
-They may be used if inflammation cannot be controlled with treatments above.
+They may be used if inflammation cannot be controlled with other treatments.